doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     have to call ``DocumentManager::clear()`` between the successive calls to ``DocumentManager::merge()``.
-Otherwise you might end up with multiple copies of the "same" object in the repository, however with different ids, or a duplicate id conflict - depending on how you generate ids.
+Otherwise you might end up with multiple copies of the "same" object in the repository, however with different IDs, or a duplicate ID conflict - depending on how you generate IDs.

 .. note::